castorini/onboarding/ura.md

 + **Blocks stacker.** You want to work on end-to-end applications and interfaces, e.g., composing different building blocks into usable software like our [Covidex](http://covidex.ai/) project.

 You can get a sense of what each of my research projects are up to by looking at the recent commits, issues, etc.
+After the initial screen, here's what the option space looks like:

+### Who do I work with and what do I work on?

-Typically, I'll pass you off to one of my graduate students who's leading the project you're interested in, to serve as a mentor.
+There are two common paths: sometimes, I'll pass you off to graduate students who need help with something they're working on, and they can serve as mentors.
+Sometimes, I'll work with you directly myself.

-Our job is to find you tasks that:
+Either way, our job is to find you tasks that:

 + are concrete and can be clearly described;
 + have clearly-defined success criteria; and,
 + provide learning opportunities for you.

+Of course, you can split your time to do both, but these are the tradeoffs:

+Working with my students, you'll likely get more "exciting" projects, but they are often more nebuous.

+Working directly with me, you'll likely get more "boring" tasks, because I spend a lot of time working on software tooling with the group.

+### Critical Path?

 One question you should answer is whether you'd like to be on the critical path for our research or work on a side project.
 The critical path refers to things that are blockers for our research, for example, that are needed for the next paper deadline.